csoneson/BiocHowTo/README.md

 usethis::use_package("new_dependency")
 ```

+6. Add the new vignette to a suitable section under 'Articles' in the
+`_pkgdown.yml` file.
-6. Push the changes to your forked repository and open a pull request to
+7. Push the changes to your forked repository and open a pull request to
 the `devel` branch of the parent repository.

 ## How to suggest a new topic